rudinesurya/mern-web-asg2/README.md

 The nodejs server is hosted in heroku.

 # Continuous Integration
 Travis enables automated testing and redeployment when the src gets pushed to github.
+Email will also be sent to the specified notification email address when a build failed.

 # Third Party Components
 library | description